 Many have discovered the curative aspects of Eupatorium, yet only two have lent it their names: Eupator, a King of Pontus, and an American Indian named Joe-Pye.
 We prescribe these uncommon perennials for whatever ails your garden.
 Some delegate this rather coarse and undeniably bold member of the Asteraceae family to meadow gardens, but we’ve found that Eupatorium can provide balance and stability to formal situations as well.
 Best of all, butterflies love them!

 In late spring, ‘Gateway’s vigorous shoots burst through the mulch.
-Wine-red stems develop large green coriaceous leaves, lending mass to the middle or back of the border.
-The dense, broad flower clusters bloom in a lavender-purple that’s both strong and soft.
-This uniquely muted shade feels like fall, and blends well with other late bloomers.
-Try it with Rudbeckia or Aster cordifolius.
+Wine-colored stems develop large green coriaceous leaves, lending mass to the middle or rear of a mixed planting.
+Dense, broad flower clusters present a lavender-purple that’s both strong and soft.
+This uniquely muted color feels like fall and blends well with other late bloomers such as Rudbeckia or Aster ‘Bluebird’.

 Size: 4' 0" high x 2' 0" wide.

 Hardy to zone 4.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.